VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 etc.

 Epics are handy when you aren't sure how exactly you're going to implement the feature.
-You know that you need *"Sign in"* features, but you don't know all the details.
+You know that you need *"Sign in"* feature, but you don't know all the details.
 You discuss features with your team.
 During the discussion, you realize that *"Sign in"* requires:
 *"Password complexity validation"*, *"Sign in via Google"*, "Forget password".